v7labs/darwin-py/docs/library.md

 # Library

 A central concept to `darwin-py` is the client object.
-It is authenticated with an api key and then used to create Dataset Object (high level access) or diretly communicate with Darwin (low level access).
+It is authenticated with an API key and then used to create a Dataset Object (high level access) or diretly communicate with Darwin (low level access).

 Simple example
 ```python